The Prince of Egypt: Plot

 In Ancient Egypt, the enslaved Hebrew people pray to God for deliverance.
-Pharaoh Seti, fearing that the growing numbers of Hebrew slaves could lead to rebellion, orders a mass infanticide of all newborn Hebrew boys.
-Yocheved and her two children, Miriam and Aaron, rush to the Nile River, where she places her newborn son in a basket on the water, after bidding him farewell with a final lullaby.
-Miriam follows the basket as it sails to the Pharaoh's palace and witnesses her baby brother safely adopted by Seti's wife, Queen Tuya, who names him Moses.
-Before leaving, Miriam prays that Moses will set their people free.
+Pharaoh Seti, fearing that the growing numbers of Hebrews could lead to rebellion, orders a mass infanticide of all newborn Hebrew boys.
+Yocheved and her children, Miriam and Aaron, rush to the Nile River, where she places her newborn son in a basket on the water, bidding him farewell with a final lullaby.
+Miriam follows the basket as it floats to Seti's palace and witnesses her brother safely adopted by Seti's wife, Queen Tuya, who names him Moses.
+Before leaving, Miriam prays that Moses will return to free the Hebrews.

 Years later, Moses and his adoptive brother Rameses, heir to the throne of Egypt, are scolded by Seti for accidentally destroying a temple.
-After Moses suggests that Rameses be given the opportunity to prove his responsibility, Seti names Rameses prince regent and gives him authority over Egypt's temples.
+After Moses suggests that Rameses be given the opportunity to prove his responsibility, Seti names Rameses prince regent.
 High priests Hotep and Huy offer Rameses a beautiful but rebellious young Midianite woman, Tzipporah.
-During the banquet, Moses humiliates Tzipporah by letting her fall into a pond after she refuses to submit, appeasing the crowd but disappointing Tuya.
-Rameses, uninterested in her stubbornness, gives Tzipporah to Moses instead and appoints him Royal Chief Architect.
-Later that night, Moses follows Tzipporah as she escapes from the palace, and runs into the now-adult Miriam and Aaron, whom he does not recognize.
-He refuses to believe their claims and opts to have them arrested until Miriam sings their mother's lullaby, triggering Moses's memory.
+Moses humiliates Tzipporah by letting her fall into a pond after she refuses to submit, appeasing the crowd but disappointing Tuya.
+Rameses gives Tzipporah to Moses and appoints him Royal Chief Architect.

+Later that night, Moses follows Tzipporah as she escapes from the palace, choosing not to stop her.
+He runs into the now-adult Miriam and Aaron, whom he does not recognize.
+He disbelieves their claims and almost has them arrested until Miriam sings their mother's lullaby, triggering Moses's memory.
 He flees in denial, but learns the truth of Seti's genocide from a nightmare, then from Seti himself, who disturbs Moses by claiming the Hebrews were "only slaves".
-The next day, Moses tries to stop an Egyptian slave driver from flogging an elderly Hebrew slave, accidentally pushing the guard to his death.
+The next day, Moses tries to stop an Egyptian slave driver from flogging an elderly Hebrew slave, accidentally pushing the slave driver to his death.
 Horrified and ashamed, Moses flees into the desert in exile, despite Rameses's pleas that he stay.